jnduli/blog_jnduli.co.ke/content/pages/about.md

 find a fix here and there that needs to be recorded for future purposes.

+Also it will work as a place to let my opinions loose.
+Perhaps on a book here, a movie there, some policy, etc.

 ## WHY PELICAN ##
 The main reason for using pelican is because I'm a vim fan.
 Being a vim fan means I like using the terminal alot.
-I do most of my work from the terminal, so why not just add bloggin too.
+I do most of my work from the terminal, so why not just add blogging too.